Ibrahim-Kaldesh/E-commerce/README.md

 - User management for administrators
 - Docker support for containerization

-# Library Management System

-## Introduction

-The Library Management System is a Node.js application designed to manage books, users, and ratings in a library setting.
-This system provides functionality for both users and administrators to interact with the library resources.

-## Features

-- User authentication and authorization
-- CRUD operations for books
-- Book searching and reservation
-- User management for administrators
-- Docker support for containerization

 ## Installation

 To get started with the Library Management System, follow these steps: